weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.md

 ​In your Weaviate schema, you must define how you want this module to vectorize your data.
 If you are new to Weaviate schemas, you might want to check out the [getting started guide on the Weaviate schema](../getting-started/schema.html) first.

 For example, here is an `Article` class which is configured to use ref2vec-centroid.
-This module requires only a class-level `moduleConfig`, containing two fields:
+Doing so requires only a class-level `moduleConfig`, containing two fields:

 1. `referenceProperties`: a list of the class' reference properties which should be used during the calculation of the centroid.
 2. `method`: the method by which the centroid is calculated.
 Currently only `mean` is supported.

 The `Article` class specifies its `hasParagraphs` property as the only reference property to be used in the calculation of an `Article` object's vector.

+It is important to note that unlike the other vectorizer modules (e.g. text2vec/multi2vec/image2vec), ref2vec-centroid does not generate embeddings based on the contents of an object.
+Rather, the point of this module is to calculate an object's vector based on vectors of its *references*.

 In this case, the `Paragraph` class is configured to generate vectors using the text2vec-contextionary module.
 Thus, the vector representation of the `Article` class is an average of text2vec-contextionary vectors sourced from referenced `Paragraph` instances.

-It is important to note that unlike the other text2vec/multi2vec/image2vec modules, ref2vec-centroid does not generate embeddings based on the contents of an object.
-Rather, the point of this module is to calculate an object's vector based on its *references*.

-Although this example shows how to use a Weaviate module to generate vectors for the `Paragraph` class, it is perfectly possible to simply provide your own vectors and skip the vectorization process entirely.
-Either way, ref2vec-centroid only uses existing vectors of referenced objects for its calculations.
+Although this example uses text2vec-contextionary to generate vectors for the `Paragraph` class, ref2vec-centroid's behavior remains identical for user-provided vectors.
+In such a case, ref2vec-centroid's output will still be calculated as an average of the reference vectors; the only difference being the provenance of the reference vectors.

 ```json
 {